The HTML 5 video option is done in 2 steps.

 Buddy Punch is requesting access to your camera by that pop-up message that should be in the top of your browser.
 Some versions of Chrome or Firefox can look a little different, but they all have a top notification asking you for permission.

 *** Note that if someone else did not allow access previously, your browser may be remembering that selection.
-If so you'll see another icon in the browser, typically on the other end of the URL window.
+If so you'll see a lock icon in the browser.
 Click on it to allow Buddy Punch access to the camera:

 As soon as you click "Allow" the camera will start working and you will see your image in Buddy Punch.
 In Chrome you will notice a top icon in the browser showing you that the camera is on: